theopin/tp/docs/UserGuide.md

 * **Flag description**: Used when the flag itself does not provide enough information, CheatLogs takes in additional information for each flag through that flag's description.
 Not all flags have flag descriptions but each flag description needs to accompany a flag.
 In the command above, it is the name flag `n` is described by `help` and the subject flag `s` is described by `me`.

 > :bulb: You need not worry if you forget the exact flags for each command.
-CheatLogs prompts you to enter the flag description for each missing necessary flags.
+CheatLogs prompts you to enter the flag description for each missing necessary flags. <br>
 > :exclamation: CheatLogs is case-sensitive, be sure to match the case for flags about names.

 <br>